hkoof/notes/README.md

 # notes
-notes mostly for shell and script
+My notes for shell and script